 Students have the opportunity to perform at the Arts Showcase and audition for ensemble groups.
 They also have the opportunity to participate in workshops and view live performances.

-\$70 per semester payable to the school, which subsidises instrumental tuition, accompaniment and ensemble workshops. \$40 per term instrument hire, if applicable.
+\$70 per semester payable to the school, which subsidises workshops and various consumables. \$40 per term instrument hire, if applicable.